joshgerdes/jekyll-uno/_posts/2022-12-11-microsoft-devbox-wrapped-in-a-bow.md

 ---
 **![Festive Tech Calender - Microsoft Dev Box](/uploads/festivetechcalendar2022.png "Festive Tech Calender - Microsoft Dev Box")**

 It's that time of year again!
-The time to be jolly and experience the Month of December by looking at the [Festive Tech Calendar](https://festivetechcalendar.com/ "Festive Tech Calender")!
+The time to be jolly and experience the Month of December by looking at the [Festive Tech Calendar](https://festivetechcalendar.com/ "Festive Tech Calender"){:target="_blank"}!

-> This year the Festive Tech Calendar Team is **raising money** for the charity [@missingpeople](https://www.missingpeople.org.uk/).
+> This year the Festive Tech Calendar Team is **raising money** for the charity [@missingpeople](https://www.missingpeople.org.uk/){:target="_blank"}.
 >
 > We believe its important to support charities that do great work.
 Without fundraising Missing People wouldn’t be able to find vulnerable missing people and reunite families.
 >
-> #### If you would like to donate please visit our [Just Giving Page](https://www.justgiving.com/fundraising/festivetechcalendar2022).
+> #### If you would like to donate please visit our [Just Giving Page](https://www.justgiving.com/fundraising/festivetechcalendar2022){:target="_blank"}

 Today, we sent our present and took a peek inside the box - at Microsoft Dev Box!

 #### Overview

-[Microsoft Dev Box](https://azure.microsoft.com/products/dev-box/?WT.mc_id=AZ-MVP-5004796#overview "Microsoft Dev Box") provides self-service access for developers to high-performance, cloud-based workstations preconfigured and ready-to-code for specific projects—all while maintaining security and corporate governance.
+[Microsoft Dev Box](https://azure.microsoft.com/products/dev-box/?WT.mc_id=AZ-MVP-5004796#overview "Microsoft Dev Box"){:target="_blank"} provides self-service access for developers to high-performance, cloud-based workstations preconfigured and ready-to-code for specific projects—all while maintaining security and corporate governance.
 With Microsoft Dev Box, organizations can:

 * Maximize dev productivity with ready-to-code, self-service Dev Boxes.
 * Central management of workstations running anywhere to maintain greater security, compliance, and cost efficiency.